nicholasmordecai/node-scheduler/readme.md

  - Implement MongoDB
  - Implement Postgres
  - Add a S3 / file upload logs or winston type logger
+ - Lock table in MySQL so I can remove mysql needing to use multi-statement (security improvement)

 License
 ----